zyc9012/tatoemu/README.md

 TatoEmu is a multi-system emulator written in C++ with SDL3 and WebAssembly targets.
 It currently supports GB/GBC and NES ROMs.

+This project is just for fun.
+It aims to build minimal emulators that work for most games, with only basic features like saving and loading states.
+It prioritizes playability over accuracy.

 ## Requirements

 - C++17 compatible compiler